 Food and drinks

-Most tea houses and lodges offer similar food items.
+Most tea houses and lodges offer similar food and drinks in Everest Base Camp Trek.
 They all serve breakfast, lunch, and dinner, along with other snacks.
 Almost all lodges serve bread, eggs, potatoes, pancakes, cereals, chapatis, Tibetan bread in a different style for breakfast.
 You can ask anything from the menu as your breakfast and dining staff and will happily prepare for you at your preferred time.
 You can have a substantial breakfast for an average cost of NRS 500.

 Trekkers usually eat breakfast around 7 am before starting the day’s hike.
 It is advisable to have a heavy breakfast and lunch around midday in a tea house on the trail.